yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`KERNEL_CLASSES`
       A list of classes defining kernel image types that the :ref:`ref-classes-kernel` class should inherit.
 You typically
       append this variable to enable extended image types.
-An example is ":ref:`ref-classes-kernel-fitimage`", which enables
-      FIT image support and resides in ``meta/classes-recipe/kernel-fitimage.bbclass``.
       You can register custom kernel image types with the :ref:`ref-classes-kernel` class using this variable.